Learn about the Medicaid 1115 Transformation Waiver Renewal.

-Educational Expenses/Student Loan Interest — A federal income tax deduction for individuals paying interest on student loans or for individuals with education expenses such as tuition, fees, room and board, books, and other supplies.
+Educational Expenses/Student Loan Interest — A federal income tax deduction for people paying interest on student loans or for people with education expenses such as tuition, fees, room and board, books, and other supplies.

 Electronic Benefit Transfer (EBT) — A system that uses electronic technology to complete some or all of a benefit program's functional requirements.
 EBT involves computers, a variety of cards or types of cards, electronic funds transfer techniques, automated teller machines (ATMs), point-of-sale terminals or other types of terminals, and software to complete the EBT process without the loss of program integrity or individual confidentiality.

-- a food account that contains the household's Supplemental Nutrition Assistance Program (SNAP) benefits; and
+- an account that contains the household's Supplemental Nutrition Assistance Program (SNAP) food benefits;

-- a cash account that contains the household's Temporary Assistance for Needy Families (TANF) grant amount.
+- an account that contains the household's Temporary Assistance for Needy Families (TANF) cash grant amount; or

-The individual or his representative uses the Lone Star Card and a personal identification number (PIN) to access benefits in the account(s).
+The person or their representative uses the Lone Star Card and a personal identification number (PIN) to access benefits in the account.